 BIO 592.
 SPECIAL TOPICS: .
-1-4 hours credit not to exceed 6 hours total.
+1-4.

 BIO 601.
 PROBLEMS IN TEACHING BIOLOGY IN THE SECONDARY SCHOOLS.
 Methods of teaching biology and trends and recent concepts in biology education as they relate to teaching in the junior and senior high schools.
 3